-3D printing Printable Scenery models has some additional costs beyond the initial price of the model.
+Printing our Printable Scenery models incurs some additional costs beyond the initial price of the model.
 Along with purchasing the printer itself, 3D printing costs include purchasing filament, the material used to print with.
 Generally, both PLA and ABS filaments cost around $22/kg (USD) each.
-We haven’t found much difference between cheap and more expensive filaments, it’s our recommendation to go whatever is the cheapest.
+We haven’t found much difference between cheap and more expensive filaments, so it’s our recommendation to go whatever is the cheapest.

-The cost of running a 3D printer in terms of electricity is the only other cost associated with printing.
+Electricity is the only other significant cost associated with printing.
 Even then, this cost is fairly negligible.
 Though it may vary between printers, most will have similar levels of power consumption to leaving a desktop PC running for an equivalent period of time.
-It is clear to see that printing Printable Scenery products works out much cheaper than purchasing pre-produced models.